-Khan(1998, 2001a) has formalized this approach and has coined the abbreviation POLIS to emphasize both the disequilibrium positive feedback loop features and the politico-social dimensions of the technological transitions.
+Khan(1998, 2001a; 2002) has formalized this approach and has coined the abbreviation POLIS to emphasize both the disequilibrium positive feedback loop features and the politico-social dimensions of the technological transitions.
 For the current ICT transitions in developing countries this model has been applied to South Korea, Taiwan, China and India, with work underway for Indonesia.
 The key results for policy purposes will be described shortly; but first let us take a closer look at the concept itself.
+For existence proofs of two different but related ways of modeling POLIS, the reader is referred to the appendix to this paper.

-Complex Technological Systems and Models of POLIS
+Complex Postmodern Technological Systems and Models of POLIS

 It has been known for some time that technological systems are complex structures with many types of feedback loops and nonlinear relations.
 In this context, strategies of technological development assume new importance.
 As the debate on the "East Asian miracle" underlines, the key strategic question for a country that has made a technological transition from a traditional to a modern system concerns the prospects for long-term economic growth.
-Ultimately, it is the sustainable longterm rate of growth that will determine the wealth that can be distributed among personal consumption, investment, government spending on infrastructure and public services, etc.
+Ultimately, it is the sustainable long-term rate of growth that will determine the wealth that can be distributed among personal consumption, investment, government spending on infrastructure and public services, etc.